rajeshkumargit/cucumber-serenity-restassured/README.md

 /target/site/reports

 # Automation Strategy
-This framework needs to be scaled to cater to the entire API testing of the Adam's Fried Chicken microservices.
+This framework needs to be scaled to cater to the entire API testing of your application
 # Approach
-(How would you scale out your answer in the first task to cover an entire system?
-Would there be tweaks?)
 Currently the framework adheres to a BDD model:
 ------------------------------------------------
 Features->Scennarios->Step Defnitions->RestTestLib